-Despite this post being nearly three years late, I wanted to make a record of this tour because it was one of the first legs of my winter backpacking around Europe, and what a great time I had!
+Despite this post being nearly three years late, I wanted to make a record of my Spires in the Snow tour experience because it was one of the first legs of my winter backpacking around Europe, and what a great time I had!

 The itinerary for our 2015 Spires in the Snow tour was two nights each in Budapest (Hungary), Krakow (Poland) and Prague (Czech Republic) – with guided tours of the Wieliczka Salt Mines and the Auschwitz-Birkenau concentration camp.